|SSAT Career Development Award

 - A letter from the mentor for the proposed project that indicates, clearly and specifically, the plan for the applicant's career development during and subsequent to the award period.

 January 12, 2018

-Applications for the 2017 Career Development Award will be reviewed by the Research Committee of the SSAT.
-The successful applicant(s) and the SSAT sponsor(s) will be notified of the decision by early April 2017, and the winner will be introduced at the Opening Session of the SSAT Annual Meeting during Digestive Disease Week, May 6-9, 2017 in Chicago, Illinois.
+Applications for the 2018 Career Development Award will be reviewed by the Research Committee of the SSAT.
+The successful applicant(s) and the SSAT sponsor(s) will be notified of the decision by early April 2018, and the winner will be introduced at the Opening Session of the SSAT Annual Meeting during Digestive Disease Week, June 2-5, 2018 in Washington, DC.